yatharthsharma/TwitterBot/README.md

 TwitterBot can be used to automatically do the following actions:

-1. Basic Functionalies:
+1. Basic Functionality:
  - tweet (on your behave)
  - delete your tweet
  - like a tweet
- - unline a tweet
+ - unlike a tweet (dislike a tweet)
  - retweet a tweet
- - unretweet a tweet
+ - unretweet a tweet (undo retweet)
  - reply to a tweet
  - reply to all the tweets of a user
  - reply to all the tweets matching a text